How to Generate PDFs in JavaScript in the Browser: 4 Popular Methods in 2026

 6. Simplified Workflow and User Control: Creating PDFs on the client side provides users with greater control over the generation process.
 This allows for a more straightforward process and also gives the advantage of customizing your documents instantly and in real time.

-7. Dynamic Customization and Live Previews: Generating PDFs on the clients can help users view and adjust PDF previews before finalizing the document.
+7. Dynamic Customization and Live Previews: In the browser can help users view and adjust PDF previews before finalizing the document.
 This is valuable in applications where the layout and content need to be customized according to user preferences.

 2. Four Methods to Generate PDFs in JavaScript